ismailzabalawi/Fomio/README.md

 ## 🙏 Acknowledgments

-- Original FomioNext web application
+- Discourse team for the excellent forum platform
-- Expo team for the excellent development platform
+- Expo team for the development platform
-- Gluestack UI for the component library
+- Apollo GraphQL team for the client library
-- NativeWind for Tailwind CSS integration
 - React Native community for the ecosystem

-# FomioMobile
+- TechRebels community for inspiration and feedback